BIF PhD Fellowships 2027 for International Junior Scientists in Germany

 Key Details and Dates

-• Application Deadline: February 1, June 1, October 1 annually
+• Application Deadline: February 1, June 1, and October 1

 • Result Announcement Dates: Approximately six weeks for pre-selection, and final results around five months after each deadline